getnamingo/registry/README.md

 ## Introduction

-Namingo is a state-of-the-art open-source domain registry platform, diligently crafted to serve ccTLD and gTLD domain registries, brand registries, and ICANN accredited registrars.
-It's a fusion of innovation and imagination, designed to be more than a tool; it's a vision of a world where names breathe, sing, and resonate with meaning.
+Namingo is a state-of-the-art open-source domain registry platform, diligently crafted to serve ccTLD, gTLD, brand and private domain registries.
+Written from scratch in 2023, it adheres to the latest standards, ensuring a cutting-edge experience.

-Though we're still spreading our wings, our commitment to excellence ensures that Namingo is on an evolutionary journey.
-Gradually, we are expanding our capabilities, and before the launch of our first full version, support for a comprehensive range of services will be seamlessly integrated.

-Fully primed to support gTLDs for the next ICANN application round, Namingo stands at the forefront of domain innovation, ready to embrace the next wave of digital transformation.
+Namingo is optimally designed for the upcoming ICANN application round, providing a straightforward and easily updatable platform.
+Its contemporary architecture and intuitive interface make it an ideal choice for efficient and modern domain registry management.

 ## Get Involved